+A second dimension of heterogeneity is based on gender.
 Many previous studies have documented the high degree of son preference in India and consequently, the fact that girl children are often more neglected than boys (see, among others, Jayachandran and Kuziemko (2011)).
-It is therefore important to examine whether child mortality of girls suffers more than that of boys when there is a decline in the efficiency of public health functioning.
-In the case of administrative devolution, the patterns are mostly similar for boys and girls (Table A.9).
-All but one of the estimated β_1 and β_2 coefficients are larger in magnitude for girls compared to boys, though they are not statistically different from those of boys.
+We examine whether child mortality of girls suffers more than that of boys, following administrative decentralization.
+All but one of the estimated β_1 and β_2 coefficients are larger in magnitude for girls compared to boys, though they are not statistically different from those of boys (Table A.10).
 This is consistent with girls' mortality rates being more responsive to public health service quality, as families may be more willing to spend on private health care for boys to compensate for shortfalls in public provision.